ambielecki/dwa15-fall2018/servers-and-git/deploy-to-production.md

 On the screen that follows, make your Droplet settings match the following options:

+*2018-09-16 Note: In the lecture video, you saw me select LAMP 16.04.
+Since recording, DigitalOcean updated their LAMP stack to 18.04.
+Either version will work for our purposes.*

 <img src='https://s3.amazonaws.com/making-the-internet/vc-digital-ocean-new-droplet@2x.png' style='max-width:1007px; width:100%' alt='New Droplet at Digital Ocean'>